andimoto/keebcu/README.md

 - add parametric keebCase (already working on)

 ## Firmware
 For firmware please see https://github.com/andimoto/qmk_firmware/tree/andimoto/andimoto-7583-promicro-new/keyboards/andimoto

 The qmk_firmware fork contains everything to build the firmware for the provided boards *andimoto7583* and *andimoto_smallTKL*.

-**Attention: The Pro Micro is "normaly" suited for layouts with up to 65 switches.
+**Attention: The Pro Micro is "normally" suited for layouts with up to 65 switches.
 I was lazy and did not want to modify the pcb cutout to fit in the teensy 2.0 at that time.
-So I removed both TX/RX Leds from the pro micro and had 2 extra pins available.
+So I removed both TX/RX Leds from the pro micro and had 2 extra pins available (pcb may be damaged!!).
 This enables layouts with up to 84 switches :).
 Also qmk_layout needs to be squeezed together.**

 *I will also add a schematic for soldering the keyboard matrix and the Pro Micro of the available boards.*